4 Best Ways To Fix Sweet Iced Coffee Forever

 Some types of iced coffee are meant to be quite sweet.
 Vietnamese Iced Coffee is made with condensed milk and that’s obviously going to make it very sweet.
 Other iced coffees often have sweeteners added and especially blended ice coffees (Frappuccino) often have a lot of sweeteners in them.

 Often you don’t have to ask for sugar to be added to these drinks so if you don’t know that they are, you might be surprised by the sweetness.
-Of course you can always ask the barista.
-There are so many drinks in many coffee shops and in different shops they go by different names, there is no shame in asking if there is any added sweeteners in your preferred drink.
+Of course, you can always ask the barista.
+There are so many drinks in many coffee shops and in different shops they go by different names, there is no shame in asking if there are any added sweeteners in your preferred drink.

 And if there are sweeteners, just ask if they can reduce or leave them out.
 Sometimes this is easy, for other drinks the sweetener is an integral part of the drink and you end up with something else.
-But, in the end it’s about what you enjoy.
+But, in the end, it’s about what you enjoy.

 3. Type of Coffee Cup